True Bible Facts and Biblical Stories

 God will protect these believers during the Tribulation and End of Times.

-The 144,000 believers will not have the mark of the beast.
+The 144,000 believers will remain unmarked by the beast.

 They will evangelize during the Tribulation.